AbhishekDamsam/TransformJsonSchemaToTSClass/README.md

-# Wunderflats coding exercise for Backend
+# Coding exercise for Backend

 Welcome to the future of housing.
 It all starts with adding types.
 Nobody wants an untyped apartment.